In conjunction with the 5th International Conference on ICT4S, Hart House, University of Toronto, Toronto, Canada, May 18, 2018

 - Providing a forum where the participants will collaboratively discuss and create curricula for ICT4S and SE4S education (including a list of tentative core subjects/issues and suggested core literature).

-This is a two-day workshop (May 14 and 18, 2018), where the first day (May 14, 2018) will be dedicated to the integration of the current experiences on delivery methods, techniques, and content on Sustainability within SE/ICT4S setting and drafting an initial curriculum, while the 2nd day (May 18, 2018) will focus on consolidation of the proposed draft.
+This is a one-day workshop (May 18, 2018), will be dedicated to the identification and integration of current experiences and the exploration of future delivery methods, techniques, and content on Sustainability within SE/ICT4S setting.

 The primary objective of the workshop is to establish a forum for educators, researchers, and practitioners interested in the design and development of a curriculum for sustainable software engineering.
 The workshop also aims to establish a common ground on the key topics on Sustainable Education for Computing.